tomrutsaert/rocm-invokeai/README.md

 # rocm-invokeai

-DOES NOT WORK, although it starts and show using the amd gpu, it crashes without error message when doing actually work

 DockerFile with Rocm and invokeai
 - It hacks the invokeAI installer, so it does not need end-user input
 - It hacks the installation to push rocm 6.1 on top of it